leonjza/frida-boot/course/1-chapter-1/internals.md

 [0x55b6bc044040] rand@GLIBC_2.2.5  →  0x7f7115cd80f0
 ```

 In `gdb`, we can ask for information about symbols.
 We can do this with the `info symbol` command, which takes one argument.
-Lets check out some values from the GOT to see where they are.
+Let’s check out some values from the GOT to see where they are.

 ```bash
 gef➤  info symbol puts